nucleuslabs/form-capacitor/README.md

 8. Not too many dependencies

 **Cons:**
+1. Only supports [json-schema draft 7](https://json-schema.org/draft-07/json-schema-release-notes.html) no other versions are supported
-1. Isn't designed to work with react below 16.8 or class components because it uses Hooks :(
+2. Only supports React 16.8 or newer because it uses Hooks :(
-2. 1 of the hook functions `useSchema` is actually Hook + HOC hybrid which may seem weird but it is because it uses a Context Provider so you don't need to wrap it yourself (this was an opinionated decision because we make a lot of forms and found the strange convenience of the the hook HOC combo to outweigh the standard pattern of wrapping things in Context Providers)
+3. One of the hook functions `useSchema` is actually Hook + HOC hybrid which may seem weird but it is because it uses a Context Provider so you don't need to wrap it yourself (this was an opinionated decision because we make a lot of forms and found the strange convenience of the the hook HOC combo to outweigh the standard pattern of wrapping things in Context Providers)
-3. For complex state with deep tree structures you have to either specify the full path in the name of a Consumer Component which employs path separation using the '.' character i.e "demographicInfo.homeAddress.postalCode" for each input or wrap them in a `<SubScehma path={name}>` which will set the proper paths in context. (if you can think of a magical way to propagate paths without wrapping please submit a pull request)
+4. For complex state with deep tree structures you have to either specify the full path in the name of a Consumer Component which employs path separation using the '.' character i.e "demographicInfo.homeAddress.postalCode" for each input or wrap them in a `<SubScehma path={name}>` which will set the proper paths in context. (if you can think of a magical way to propagate paths without wrapping please submit a pull request)

 ## Usage